 Property owners may work with the county to remove or "vacate" public right-of-way.
 Application for vacating rights-of-way is part of the Development Process.
 For more information, contact Planning and Zoning.

 In addition to acquiring the proper permits, always verify the right-of-way line location before installing a fence or landscaping to ensure that it will be on your property.
-In special circumstances, the county may issue a License Agreement (PDF) for private improvements, such as Homeowners' Association signage, in county right-of-way.
+In special circumstances, the county may issue a License Agreement (PDF) for private improvements in county right-of-way.

-Signs are not allowed in county right-of-way (see Zoning Resolution Section 11.B).
+Signs other than those installed by the County for traffic and safety are not allowed in county right-of-way (see Zoning Resolution Section 11.B).

 Land Development Regulation